 - Missing social security numbers

-The report inquiry itself can represent personal information.
-Inquiries that are initiated by a loan application appear on your report, and stay there for twenty four months.
-Inquiries initiated by lenders for review and or marketing purposes are stored on the report, but displayed only to the consumer.
+The report inquiry itself can represent new personal information.
+Inquiries that are initiated by a loan application appear on your report and stay there for twenty-four months.
+Inquiries initiated by lenders for review and or marketing purposes are stored in the report but displayed only to the consumer.

 Personal Information from the Post Office

 The last category where credit bureaus get personal information may surprise you.
 The United State Postal System is an enormous source of personal information that most people would never consider.
-But in many ways the USPS is the most important source of data.
-This information is crucial to pulling everything together into a single credit report – when possible.
+In many ways, the USPS is the most important source of data.
+Their services are crucial to pulling everything together into a single consumer report – when possible.

 Consider the three sources already noted.
-Almost each and every time one of these sources contributes personal information to a credit bureau something will be different:
+Almost every time one of these sources contributes to a consumer-reporting agency, something will be different:

-- Name variations make matching data very hard.
+- Name variations – make matching data very hard.
 Is Liz Smith the same person as Betsy Smith?
-When Liz marries John Doe her name changes again.
+When Liz marries John Doe, her name may change again.

-- Address changes also cause matching nightmares.
-People move frequently, and when they move their contact information changes.
-Credit bureaus need to track your history over time, so tracking you as you move is crucial.
+- Address changes – also cause matching nightmares.
+People move frequently, and when they move their address changes.
+Consumer reporting agencies need to track your history over time, so tracking you as you move is crucial.

-When people move they often submit a card to the post office so their mail is forwarded to their new address.
+When people move they often submit a card to the post office to forward to their new address.
 You write down your old address and your new address and indicate whether it is an individual move or a family move.
-The post office sells this information (National Change of Address) to credit bureaus and other data compilers to update their data files with.
+The post office sells this file (National Change of Address) to consumer reporting agencies and other data compilers.

-Address standardization is an important step in matching your personal information together into a single file.
+Address standardization is an important step in matching your many address variations together into a single file.
 A person with ten lending relationships may have ten address variations.
-The USPS publishes a delivery sequence file of every known address combination so that address data can be matched against this file.
+The USPS publishes a delivery sequence file of every known address combination.
+The agencies match reported address against the file to store a complete version.

-These data sources improve the chances of combining the correct personal information together into a single file, and from mistakenly combining data from two different people together.
-It’s not an easy task, and explains why you may have more than one credit report.
+These data sources improve the chances of combining the correct personal information together into a single file, and from mistakenly combining files from two different people together.
+It is not an easy task and explains why you may have more than one consumer report.

-And you thought being a credit bureau was easy?
+Did you think being a credit bureau was easy?